 The South Gloucestershire Anstey sub-branch, an offshoot of the South West Peninsula Ansteys (specifically Dulverton sub-branch ‘C’), is one of the largest Anstey sub-branches in existence today.
-It began in the 1640s when a gentleman called Robert Anstye, baptised in Knowstone, Devon in 1624, fought with Sir Ralph Hopton’s Royalist army in 1643 during the English Civil War at the Battle of Lansdown Hill near Dyrham in South Gloucestershire.
+It began when a gentleman called Robert Anstee, baptised in Knowstone, Devon in 1624, fought on the side of Sir Ralph Hopton’s Royalist army in 1643 during the English Civil War at the Battle of Lansdowne Hill near Dyrham in South Gloucestershire.
 After the battle, Robert decided to settle in Dyrham and marry Elizabeth, having two sons Robert (b 1646 in Dyrham) and George (b 1649 in Dyrham).

 Hence the Dyrham Anstees are the principal and root Anstey sub-branch of the South Gloucestershire Ansteys, and Robert (b 1646) and George (b 1649) are the patriarchs of the two principal Dyrham Anstee sub-branches.

 There are at least four major South Gloucestershire Anstey sub-branches, being

 - The Stoke Gifford Ansteys (to which researchers G. M. Anstey (Gary) and T. J. Anstey (Tom) belong);